evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 8.0 inches large.
-The touch screen at the top of the center console is 14.6 inches large.
+- The  screen behind the steering wheel mounted into the dashboard is 8.0 inches large
+- The touch screen at the top of the center console is 14.6 inches large

 The model does not have a head-up display.